Cycletouring the

 - sometimes

-to follow some other signposted route
+you have to follow some other signposted route

 Routeplanner

-The Fietsersbond (cyclist union) has a cool
+The Fietsersbond (cyclist union) has a highly

-routeplanner for cyclists online.
-You can choose
+recommended route planner for cyclists online.
+You

-googlemaps.
 It is all here:http://www.fietsersbond.nl/fietsrouteplanner/

-1: 250000 (4 mls/") If bought at a red and yellow
+map 1: 250000 (4 mls/") If bought at a red and

-the Netherlands is probably possible, but before
+lost in the Netherlands is probably possible, but

 GPS